Probabilistic Test-Time Generalization by Variational Neighbor-Labeling: Acknowledgments

 \section{Acknowledgments}

-This work is financially supported by the Inception Institute of Artificial Intelligence, the University of Amsterdam and the allowance Top consortia for Knowledge and Innovation (TKIs) from the Netherlands Ministry of Economic Affairs and Climate Policy.
+This work is financially supported by Core42, the University of Amsterdam, and the allowance Top consortia for Knowledge and Innovation (TKIs) from the Netherlands Ministry of Economic Affairs and Climate Policy.